erikyangs/emojipastagenerator/README.md

   * text -> array of words
   * array of words -> lowercase array of words
   * lowercase array of words compared with JSON of emojis
-  * Matching emojis added to final output string
+  * matching emojis added to final output string

 ## Brainstormed additions
 * More emoji mappings!